rafa-sealmetrics/hub/docs/metric-insights/understanding-referrer-loss-and-direct-traffic-in-sealmetrics.md

 15. Meta refresh redirects

-Meta tag redirects (<meta http-equiv="refresh">) can also strip the referrer in some cases.
+Meta tag redirects () can also strip the referrer in some cases.

 16. CORS restrictions